shacowka6on/CookingSite/README.md

 # CookingSite
 Simple site created with using C# and MVC design pattern.

-Users who havent loged in can only view recipes.
+Users who haven't logged in can only view recipes.
 ![image](https://github.com/user-attachments/assets/8b63edc5-8a2c-436e-8678-531fb3f721d4)

 Viewing the recipe shows the owner and recipe description.